ecomfe/grapher.js/doc/doc.md

 });
 </pre>

+<div class="preview" data-code="code-sphere"></div>

-Another mollusc shell example in which equations are much more complex will show you the fun and fascination of parameteric surface
+Another mollusc shell example in which equations are much more complex will show you the fun and fascination of parameteric surface.

 <pre id="code-mollusc-shell">
 var cos = Math.cos;